RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Metadata.md

 - **parent**: A string which names the parent to this star, it is optional and may include a wiki-link.
 May point to hidden text in the article.
 # Person
 - **name**: The name of the character, not optional.
-- **birthday**: The date of the character's birth, this is optional if the date of their birth is unknown.
+- **birth_date**: The date of the character's birth, this is optional if the date of their birth is unknown.
 - **birth_location**: The location of the characters birth as a string, this accepts wiki-links and is optional.
 May point to hidden text in the article.
 - **death_date**: The date of the character's passing, this is optional if the character has not passed away or if the date of their death is unknown.
 - **spouses**: An array of data detailing each spouse the character has ever had.
 This is optional data.